-The ECOTIP project focuses on understanding and predicting changes (potential tipping points) in Arctic marine biodiversity and implications for fisheries production and carbon sequestration, which in turn affect global climate.
-The offshore area West of Greenland is one of the main ECOTIP study areas and is the subject of recent research on the Greenland Halibut.
+ECOTIP focuses on understanding and predicting changes and potential tipping points in Arctic marine biodiversity and implications for fisheries production and carbon sequestration, which in turn affect global climate.
+The offshore area west of Greenland is one of the main ECOTIP study areas and is the subject of recent research on the Greenland Halibut.

 Bottom temperatures were used as expressions of climate, as they vary between periods with cold and warm water, related to variations in the global deep-water circulation, which are affected by variations in climate.
 Data on commercial catches of Greenland halibut (number of fishing hours and weight of catch) were used as expressions of fishing pressure.
-Researchers found a strong correlation between changes in bottom temperatures and changes in the composition of the bottom-dwelling fish communities.
+The researchers found a strong correlation between changes in bottom temperatures and changes in the composition of the bottom-dwelling fish communities.
 They found that changes had happened in the Greenland halibut’s preferred habitats.
 In the beginning of the offshore fishery, the halibut preferred deeper areas, but in the last two decades they had become more common in shallower and mid-depth waters.

 The degree of structural and compositional changes in fish community structure due to temperature variation depends on the depth, such that periods with warmer bottom water result in relatively large changes in the fish community in shallower waters.
-Stocks of adult Greenland halibut increased over the 22-year period in shallow and medium deep water, while they declined in deep water, despite the adult halibut’s depth and temperature preferences.
-Increasing stocks of deepwater redfish in shallow and medium deep water may have encouraged the halibut to move into shallower waters.
-And while catches of Greenland halibut in the sea off West Greenland have been increasing, there has been no noticeable effect on fish stocks, which indicates that offshore fishing for Greenland Halibut is sustainable.
-Click here to read the full research article in the ICES Journal of Marine Science, or for further information on this research, contact: Adriana Nogueira, Researcher, Greenland Institute of Natural Resources, Department of Fish and Shellfish, Telephone + 299 36 12 00 or e-mail firstname.lastname@example.org.
+Stocks of adult Greenland halibut increased over the 22-year period in shallow and medium depth water, while they declined in deep water, despite the adult halibut’s depth and temperature preferences.
+Increasing stocks of deepwater redfish in shallow and medium depth water may have encouraged the halibut to move into shallower waters.
+And while catches of Greenland halibut in the sea off West Greenland have been increasing, there has been no noticeable effect on fish stocks, which indicates that offshore fishing for Greenland Halibut is sustainable and implies that ecosystem changes have occurred due to climate change.